Chris Killen: Personal life

+Following his retirement from football in December 2013, Killen launched and became director of Pro Sports Financial Ltd, a financial concierge designed for male and female athletes regarding insurance policies.

 In September 2016, Killen admitted to sexually assaulting a young woman in England.
-After first denying the charge, Killen change his plea to guilty before he was due to go on trial.
+After first denying the charge, Killen changed his plea to guilty before he was due to go on trial.
 Killen received a 12-month jail term but it was suspended for 18 months, he was also ordered to undergo 20 hours of rehabilitation and to perform 200 hours of community service.